 - Depression can lead to poor sleep

-For this reason, it can be difficult to determine which came first; depression or sleep issues.
+Because of this, it can be hard to tell which started first: depression or sleep issues.

 - Avoid alcohol